 Making salsa is easy-peasy.
-First you need to rough chop your tomatoes and onion.
+First you need to do is rough chop your tomatoes and onion.
 Mince up the jalapeno, bell pepper, garlic and cilantro.
-Next, add all to the blender or food processor along with the lime juice, vinegar and seasonings.
+Next, add all to a blender or food processor along with the lime juice, vinegar and seasonings.
 Pulse a few times to get the desired chunky consistency.

-Too much pulsing/blending ends up with salsa that’s just a little too liquidy.
+Too much pulsing/blending created a salsa that’s just a little too liquidy.
 If that happens, just let the salsa rest in the fridge for a few hours and drain out some of the liquid through a mesh strainer.

 A Few Additional Notes

 Be sure you taste the salsa after all ingredients have been combined.
 It may need more lime juice or cider vinegar.
-Begin by adding 1-2 Tablespoons at a time to reach desired taste.
+Begin by adding 1-2 Tablespoons at a time until it reaches your desired taste.

 You may want to add more salt to your recipe.
-Just remember that your chips are usually salty, and we all need to be watching our salt content.
+Before letting loose with the salt shaker, remember that your chips are usually salty.

-Do you like it hot?
-Add more jalapeno, about ½ pepper at a time and then TASTE.
+Do you like it hot and spicey?
+Add more jalapeno, about ½ of jalapeno at a time and then TASTE.

 Do you prefer it mild?
 Be sure to remove seeds and membranes from the jalapeno before chopping since that’s where most of the heat is found.